Poudingue/Vanilla-Normals-Renewed/README.md

 # Vanilla-Normals-Renewed
 A shaders compatible minecraft texture pack, based on vanilla but with normals and proper glossiness information.
-This version (renewed) is made for PBR, but still a WORK IN PROGRESS, so you may encounter some textures with strange behavior.
+This resourcepack is compatible with both the "oldPBR" and "labPBR" standards, and should work correctly with most shaders.

-**⚠️ THIS VERSION IS NOT COMPATIBLE FOR MINECRAFT 1.12 OR BELOW ⚠️**
+**⚠️ This version is made for Minecraft 1.16 and above ⚠️**

 ## Description